You can’t go through life without taking some risks—including in the workplace. But how should you decide which career risks are worth taking?

 Taking ill-considered risks can lead to setbacks or costly losses.
 On the other hand, taking too few risks can make it hard to move forward.
 Finding the right balance is important.

-Career risks break down into 3 categories: physical, emotional, and financial.
+Most risks break down into 3 categories: physical, emotional, and financial.
+In the workplace:

-- Physical risks involve your work environment.
+- Physical risks have to do with your work environment.
 For example, you will have more physical risk if you work with power tools than if you work in an office.
-But if you sit down for 8 hours a day at an office job, your health could also be at risk.
+But if you sit for 8 hours a day at an office job, your health could also be at risk.

 - Emotional risks involve other people.
 For example, you may feel an emotional risk if you ask your co-workers for help.
 You may worry they will think less of you.
 On the other hand, not asking for help could create bigger problems.

 - Financial risks involve gaining or losing money.
 For example, you face financial risk if you are thinking about quitting a job or investing in an education program.
 But if you find out as much information as possible about your options, you may be able to reduce the risk.